iterative/dvc.org/content/blog/2020-06-29-optimizing-dvc-remotes.md

 A common DVC use case is [versioning](/doc/use-cases/versioning-data-and-model-files) the contents of a large directory.
-As new iterations of an ML project are created, the contents of that directory will be modified with each version, and DVC will be used to push each version into cloud storage.
+As the contents of the directory changes over time, DVC will be used to push each updated version of the directory into cloud storage.
 In many cases, only a small number of files within that directory will be modified between project iterations.

 So after the first version of a project is pushed into cloud storage, for subsequent versions, only the small subset of changed files actually needs to be